VitalySvyatyuk/pocket_option_trading_bot/README.md

 `po_bot_indicators.py` - script allows you to try different indicators and their combinations.
 See how an example in `check_indicators()` works and make your updates.
 Currently, the PSAR strategy is used.
 Despite using default parameters `acceleration_step=0.02`, `max_acceleration_factor=0.2`, bot's sensitivity is higher, so additional orders appear.
 Works for 1m and higher timeframes.

 ### Pocket Option trading bot with machine learning
 `po_bot_ml.py` - script makes orders based on prediction.
 Random Forest Classifier approach is used.
-The prediction is based on the indicators: `supertrend`, `awesome_oscillator`, `PSAR`, `CCI` and `MACD` from the last 200 candles.
+The prediction is based on the indicators: `awesome_oscillator`, `PSAR`, `CCI` and `MACD` from the last 200 candles.
 Bot makes an order when the probability is > 0.60.
 You can set even higher values (0.70, 0.80, 0.90) in the `check_data()` method. !important!
 You have to set an order time = TIME param.
 For example, your `po_bot_ml.py/TIME`=5, then set your order time to 5 minutes.
 Works for 1m and higher timeframes.

 ### FAQ